 >>> Minimum number of participants 8 persons <<<

 * People coming from other countries as Gemany can also fly directly to Spain an get a rent bike.
-LOOK AT THE SHOP for the special conditions.
+Ask us for the special conditions.

 This first Morocco trip in the 2005 was a pure private tour with three good friends of mine.
 In November 2011, it was almost the route same that we still take today.
 After returning, I wrote a travel blog in Getjealous.
 If you are interested, you can read it in german language or watch 100 photos.